Bringing Japanese technology to the U.S.

 - Mass production of the King Trumpet mushroom and more.

-In 1986, the Institute developed the world’s first pure-white Enoki-take mushroom, Flammulina velutipes.
-Many other new varieties have been developed, including a less-bitter breed of Bunashimeji, or Brown Beech.
-The Institute overcame several difficulties inherent in the culture of King Trumpet mushrooms, and these successes enabled stable mass-production.
-Many of the Institute’s mushroom varieties are registered on the Agriculture, Forestry and Fisheries Ministry’s list of seeds and seedlings, and many have acquired intellectual property rights, including patents.
+In 1986, the Institute developed the world’s first pure-white Enoki-take mushroom (Flammulina velutipes).
+Many other new varieties have been developed, including a less-bitter variety of Bunashimeji (Brown Beech).
+The Institute overcame several difficulties inherent with the culture of King Trumpet mushrooms, of which have enabled stable mass-production.
+Many of the Institute’s mushroom varieties are registered on the Agriculture, Forestry and Fisheries Ministry’s list of seeds and seedlings, in addition to acquiring intellectual property rights, including patents.

 Even after a new product launch, we continue to research for improvements on the taste, color or shape; it is a never-ending process.
-Because of our continuous efforts, we have developed numerous new strains of Kinoko and possess various patents.
+With our continuous efforts, we have developed numerous new strains of mushrooms and possess various patents.

-Developing new and better strains of Kinoko does not necessarily grow quality mushrooms.
-Producing high quality mushrooms would never have achieved without the advanced cultivation technique.
-The Hokto Group continuously studies and improves the cultivation method in order to acquire better quality than yesterday.
+Developing new and better strains of mushrooms does not necessarily mean better quality.
+Producing high quality mushrooms would never have been achieved without the advancement in cultivation technique.
+At the Hokto Group, continuously study and improve our cultivation method in order to acquire better quality than mushrooms than before.

-The Mushroom General Research Institute has been researching for taste improvement, and to be accepted by various age groups.
-Even after a new product launch, we continue to improve on taste, color, shape or size by listening to our customers.
+The Mushroom General Research Institute continues to research for improvement in taste in addition to trying to develop mushrooms that appeal to the whole family.
+Even after a new product launch, we continue to improve on taste, color, shape and size by listening to our customers.

-Hokto NEVER uses any sort of genetic modification in mushroom development, instead we use:
+Hokto NEVER uses any sort of genetic modification in mushroom development, instead we use Cross-breeding and a Conventional bio-technology process

-It is important to locate superior parent strain, and the search goes all over the world.
+The search to locate a superior parent stain goes all over the world.
 Harvested wild mushrooms are screened by our experts, then quickly and efficiently cultivated by selection.
-The Institute conducts enormous amounts of test cultivation to find a new and better strain of mushroom.
+The Institute conducts enormous amounts of tests on cultivation to find a new and better strain of mushroom.

 - The Antiatherosclerotic effect of Bunapi